What is perturbation technique?

-What are the two types of kinetic friction?
+What are 3 types of electrical circuits?

 What is Arcsin equal to?